electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 ``TODO:`` List the events in which notifications are dispatched.

-Here we specify the `contrib\scripts\jsonrpc_wallet_event.py` sample script provided with ElectrumSV for debugging.
-It logs all events to a `tx.log` file in the same directory as the script.
+Here we specify the ``contrib/scripts/jsonrpc_wallet_event.py`` sample script provided with ElectrumSV for debugging.
+It logs all events to a `tx.log` file in the same directory as the script as a testing aid.

 .. code-block:: console
-    :caption: Linux
+    :caption: Linux / MacOS

-    electrumsv>py electrum-sv --enable-node-wallet-api -rpcpassword= -walletnotify="python3 contrib/scripts/jsonrpc_wallet_event.py %s"
+    electrumsv>py electrum-sv daemon --enable-node-wallet-api -rpcpassword= -walletnotify="python3 contrib/scripts/jsonrpc_wallet_event.py %s"
     2022-11-07 12:49:22,204:WARNING:daemon:No password set for JSON-RPC wallet API.
 No credentials required for access.
     2022-11-07 12:49:22,204:INFO:rest-server:REST API started on http://127.0.0.1:9999
     2022-11-07 12:49:22,204:INFO:nodeapi-server:JSON-RPC wallet API started on http://127.0.0.1:18332